-Ineffective financial management and the inability to handle multiple projects: Running a successful construction firm is risky and requires specific financial management skills.
+Running a successful construction organisation is risky and requires specific financial management skills.
 Allocating resources for appropriate planning and financial management is critical in a risky and uncertain industry like construction.
-Financial management involves planning for costs and working capital, accounting for financial resources, managing profits, managing cash flows, making financial decisions, etc. It also involves determining the most efficient sources of capital that may be used for financing the project.
+Financial management involves planning for costs and working capital, accounting for financial resources, managing profits, managing cash flows and making financial decisions.
+It also involves determining the most efficient sources of capital that may be used for financing the project.
 Research studies have shown that proper financial management can be a significant factor in the failure of projects.
-Many construction enterprises go bankrupt as a result of ineffective financial management.
-As a result, to succeed as SMCs in today's competitive business environment, entrepreneurs must thoroughly understand financial management and establish financial management abilities.
-The findings also support the positions of (Amoah et al., 2011).
-Another essential variable in this category is the difficulty of managing multiple projects simultaneously (i.e., at the organizational level).
-Lack of project management skills, poor communication skills, inability to assign tasks, and other factors contribute to failure to manage multiple projects.
-Hence, analysing the scope of a project, planning the implementation, communicating with team members, and managing risks are all essential alternatives for successful SMCs.
+Many construction enterprises went bankrupt as a result of ineffective financial management.
+As a result, to succeed in today's competitive business environment, SMCs entrepreneurs must thoroughly understand financial management and establish financial management abilities.
+The findings also supported the positions of Amoah, Ahadzie and Dansoh (2011).
+Another essential variable in this category was the difficulty of managing multiple projects simultaneously (i.e., at the organisational level).
+Lack of project management skills, poor communication skills, inability to assign tasks and other factors contributed to failure to manage multiple projects.
+Hence, analysing the scope of a project, planning the implementation, communicating with team members and managing risks were all essential alternatives for successful SMCs.

-G. Variables Emanating from Tendering and Contract Administration
+Variables Emanating from Tendering and Contract Administration

-This section examined the variables emanating from tendering and contract administration.
-Table 10 below presents the analysis result of the survey questionnaire.
-Accordingly, the top three competency-impacting variables are low-profit margin due to competition, inability to cover tendering expense, and failure to secure prequalification criteria and technical threshold.
-The one-sample ttest indicates that, except for the inability to utilize preferential/affirmative procurement systems, all the remaining variables significantly impact sustainable competency.
+This section examines the variables emanating from tendering and contract administration.
+Table 10 presents the analysis result of the survey questionnaire.
+Accordingly, the top three competency-impacting variables were low-profit margin due to competition, inability to cover tendering expense and failure to secure prequalification criteria and technical threshold.
+The one-sample t-test indicated that all the remaining variables significantly impacted sustainable competency, except for the inability to utilise preferential/affirmative procurement systems.
 The component analysis also ignored the influence of poor pricing and contract administration skills, as its loading was less than 0.5.

-Variables emanating from tendering and contract С ombine t Factor Analysis administration Mean Rank S.D.
-T-test C1 C2 C3 Inability to cover tendering expense 3.56 2 1.070 0.000 .828 Failure to complete and submit the bid document within the allotted tender floating time 3.23 8 .964 0.002 .805 Poorly designed contract document (i.e. inappropriate and incomplete contract documents; weak enforcement of contract conditions; and failure to resolve contract disputes) 3.44 5 1.027 0.000 .795 Routine discontinuity of work 3.27 7 1.014 0.000 .770 Inability to utilize preferential/affirmative procurement systems 3.06 9 .972 0.396 .787 Reviling BOQ pricing in secret and unethical behavior within a firm staffs 2.82 10 .940 0.014 .729 Low profit margin due to competition 3.68 1 1.078 0.000 .675 Inability to understand, administer and interpret specifications and contract clauses 3.34 6 .994 0.000 .739
+Variables Emanating from Tondoring and Combined Result Factor Analysis Contract Administration Mean Rank Standard deviation T-test C1 C2 C3 Inability to cover tendering expense 3.56 2 1.070 - 0.828 Failure to complete and submit the bid document within the allotted tender floating time 3.23 8 0.964 0.002 0.805 Poorly designed contract documents (i.e., inappropriate and incomplete contract documents, weak enforcement of contract conditions and failure to resolve contract disputes) 3.44 5 1.027 - 0.795 Routine discontinuity of work 3.27 7 1.014 - 0.770 Inability to utilise preferential/affirmative procurement systems 3.06 9 0.972 0.396 0.787 Revealing bill of quantities (BOQ) pricing in secret and unethical behaviour within an organisation staff 2.82 10 0.940 0.014 0.729 Low profit margin due to competition 3.68 1 1.078 - 0.675 Inability to understand, administer and interpret specifications and contract clauses 3.34 6 0.994 - 0.739 Failure to secure prequalification criteria and technical threshold 3.56 3 1.102 - 0.717 Poor pricing and contract administration skill 3.51 4 1.202 - Factor score 3.38 3.19 3.45 Initial eigenvalue 3.26 1.71 1.50 % of variance 32.60 17.09 15.02 Cumulative variance (%) 64.71